SigBaldi/ohmybuck/content/blog/2020-06-08-09-41-setting-up-your-mac/index.md

 1. Change oh-my-zsh to include full path

    Default oh-my-zsh would show the directory `/usr/my-name/projects/client/app` path as `app`.
-The below will backup the default themeand then setup to show the path as `~/projects/client/app`.
+The below will backup the default theme and then setup to show the path as `~/projects/client/app`.

    ```bash
    ZSH_THEME=~/.oh-my-zsh/themes/ollyrussell.zsh-theme